trapq3dU/Health-Care-Monitoring-System/README.md

-12.Now click on the 'db_hc' (from the left most panel) and then click on 'import' (from the top bar) and browse to this path C:\wamp64\www\My_Site\Database File and select the file (db_hc.sql) and click on 'Go' button
+12.Now click on the 'db_hc' (from the left most panel) and then click on 'import' (from the top bar) and browse to this path "C:\wamp64\www\My_Site\Database File"
+And select the file (db_hc.sql) and click on 'Go' button

 13.Now you are all set, just type the following address in url bar of your browser http://localhost/my_site/home.php   (this will open the home page of the project)

-Note: Bookmark following urls to access home page of the project and phpmyadmin login page to access the datadabe http://localhost/my_site/home.php       (to access the project's home page) http://localhost/phpmyadmin/index.php   (to access the datadabe and tables)
+Note: Bookmark following urls to access home page of the project and phpmyadmin login page to access the datadase http://localhost/my_site/home.php       (to access the project's home page) http://localhost/phpmyadmin/index.php   (to access the datadase and tables)